limited-effort/snfoil-context/README.md

 end
 ```

 You can also call authorize without an action name.
 This will have all action authorize with the provided method or block unless there is a more specific authorize action configured.
-Its probably easier explained with an example
+It's probably easier explained with an example

 ```ruby